aniqfakhrul/powerview.py/powerview/web/README.md

   - required: `computer`
   - optional: `username`, `password`, `domain`, `lmhash`, `nthash`
   - constraint: if `username` is provided, one of `password|lmhash|nthash` is required
+> [!note]
-- Notes: FQDN is required when using Kerberos.
+> FQDN is required when using Kerberos.
 Returns success if the reboot signal is sent; does not await completion.
 - Response 200: `{ status: "OK", message }`

 POST `/api/computer/shutdown`